Property Division Attorney Serving Denton, Carrollton, The Colony, Lewisville, and Flower Mound

 When the parties are unable to agree on all aspects of their property division, they will need to seek court or other third-party intervention in order to reach a resolution.
-In many cases, mediation is preferable to a lengthy court battle, and the court may even instruct the parties to attempt to come to an agreement through mediation before it will issue a judicial decree.
-At Helene Parker & Associates, L.L.C., we are experienced, thorough, and effective advocates for our clients, and we will work closely with you to make sure that your Texas property division dispute results in an acceptable outcome.
+In many cases, mediation is preferable to a lengthy court battle, and judges do not like to divide pots and pans.
+If there is a dispute over property division, the courts in Denton County require the parties to attend mediation in good faith prior to resorting to litigation.
+At Helene Parker & Associates, L.L.C., we are experienced, thorough, and effective advocates for our clients, and we will work closely with you to ensure that you get the just and right division you deserve.

 Mediation for Contested Property Divisions in Texas

-Lewisville property division attorney Helene Parker is also an experienced family law mediator.
-Read more about Ms. Parker’s Texas property division mediation services.
+Lewisville property division attorney Helene Parker is also an experienced and credentialed family law mediator.
+Read more about Ms. Parker's Texas property division mediation services.

 Speak with a Knowledgeable Lewisville Property Division Attorney

 To seek legal advice with regard to your Texas divorce or property division, or to hire Helene Parker to mediate your Texas property division dispute, contact us today.
-We serve clients in Denton, Lewisville, Flower Mound, and surrounding areas.
+We serve clients in Denton County, such as Carrollton, The Colony, Denton, Lewisville, Flower Mound, and surrounding areas.